MISMZ/Getting-and-Cleaning-Data-Course-Project/README.md

 The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
 The variable in the data Y indicates activity type the subjects performed during recording.

-# Script Output
+# R code description
-# The code was written based on the instruction of this assignment
+## The code was written based on the instruction of this assignment
 The R code does the following:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.